 - Encourage the study of the historical events which led to the framing of the Constitution in September 1787.

-- More information can be found on this Constitution Week page of the National DAR website or please contact the General Marion Chapter Regent using our Contact Us form.
+- More information can be found on this Constitution Week page of the National DAR website or please contact the chapter regent using our Contact Us form.

 DAR Lesson Plans

 Through our Educational Resources Committee, DAR provides original lesson plans for the K-12 community that are rich in content that focus on America, its history, government, heritage, genealogy, as well as related language and/or math topics.
-These lesson plans are provided for teachers and other groups to use for educational purposes only and can be found on this Lesson Plan page of the National DAR website or please contact the General Marion Chapter Regent using our Contact Us form.
+These lesson plans are provided for teachers and other groups to use for educational purposes only and can be found on this Lesson Plan page of the National DAR website or please contact the chapter regent using our Contact Us form.

 DAR Manual for Citizenship